 - Legal representation – You are not required to be represented by an attorney.
 However, if you choose to hire an attorney, you and your fiancé cannot share the same lawyer.
 Even if you choose not to hire counsel, the court may still enforce the prenuptial agreement if you and your spouse had the opportunity to consult with a lawyer and simply chose not to.

 - Free from Fraud and Duress – If a prenuptial agreement is the result of fraud or coercion/duress, it may be invalid.

 A sunset clause is a provision in a contract or law that in essence gives the prenuptial agreement an expiration date.
-A sunset clause will list the specific date that the agreement will cease to have effect, and is typically drafted as an anniversary date like, “on the 25th anniversary.”
-The beauty of a sunset clause is that it allows all of the benefits of a prenup but can allows a couple to choose a date at which they believe the prenup is no longer necessary.
+A sunset clause will list the specific date that the agreement will cease to have an effect, and is typically drafted as an anniversary date like, “on the 25th anniversary.”
+The beauty of a sunset clause is that it allows all of the benefits of a prenup but can allow a couple to choose a date at which they believe the prenup is no longer necessary.

 - Provisions that encourage divorce: All states have public policies that favor marriage and discourage divorce.
 Prenuptial agreements cannot encourage divorce in ways like giving a spouse an incentive to get divorced.